JaydenS115/AHK-Templates/README.md

 # AHK-Templates
-Collection of Templates to start AutoHotkey Scripts
+A Collection of Templates and Utilities to start AutoHotkey Scripts